zheeeng/OSX-devconfig-formula/Ruby/README.md

 ### Specifing the Ruby running version for shims

-When you exectue a shim, rbenv specifies the running version of Ruby for this shim by reading a specified env variable or some files in order:
+When you execute a shim, rbenv specifies the running version of Ruby for this shim by reading a specified env variable or some files in order:

 1. `RBENV_VERSION` environment variable.
 2. The first `.ruby-version` file in the directory of the target script or in the script's parent directories.